 - Mount Pelee is the highest point on the island of Martinique.
 It’s 1,397 m high.

 - Average temperatures in Martinique fluctuate between 27 degrees to 30 degrees Celsius.

 - Martinique was first settled by Europeans in 1635, and many parts of the island are associated with the history of the past three centuries.

 - Martinique is World-renowned for its cuisine.
 If you’re a foodie, you must visit La Paillotte Bleue restaurant that serves classic French dishes with a drop of Caribbean influence, such as a veal ragout cooked with vanilla, or curried roast lamb, or visit Côté Sud which is known for its French dishes such as cassolette of sea snail or sea bass cooked in vanilla and lime sauce.

-- Martinique is a popular snorkelling destination, since it offers an abundant marine life, historic shipwrecks and healthy reefs.
+- Martinique is a popular snorkeling destination since it offers an abundant marine life, historic shipwrecks, and healthy reefs.

 The Island of Flowers

 “Nomen est Omen,” they say.
 And this for sure is true for this petite Caribbean island.
 Its hilly territory is home to many trees and lianas.
 Since Martinique is a volcanic island, its soil is very rich and perfect for diverse vegetation.

 Top beaches in Martinique